Municipal

 Municipal Project Spotlight

-City of Glendale Non-Bus Fleet Transition Plan
+City of Glendale Municipal Fleet Transition Plan

 The Center for Transportation and the Environment (CTE) led an effort on behalf of the City of Glendale to study the feasibility, expected greenhouse gas reductions, and anticipated high-level cost for transition of all gasoline, diesel, and compressed natural gas non-bus fleets to zero-emission vehicles.
 The study identified the costs, performance issues, risks, and recommended procurement timeline regarding transitioning to the City of Glendale’s long-term goal of operating a fully zero-emission fleet.
 CTE collected, reviewed, and evaluated data on the city fleet’s operations.